fstab/jcon-2021/README.md

   cd demo/grafana-8.1.5/
   ./bin/grafana-server
   ```
   Grafana will run on [http://localhost:3000](http://localhost:3000).
 The default login is `admin` with password `admin`.
-Use the Web UI to import the demo dashboards from `./dashboards/`.
+Use the Web UI to create the `Prometheus` data source, and import the demo dashboards from `./dashboards/`.
 * Run the client to generate traffic
   ```
   cd client